The final ICB exam session for 2016 starts on Monday, 14 November. Make sure you are properly prepared. Use the ICB Exam 10 point checklist.

 2. Exam dates

 Once you have registered make sure that you know what day you are writing on.
 The ICB exam dates for the November 2016 session is here: November 2016 ICB Exam Dates.
+You can also find the information about when your results will be published on the exam schedule.

 Before your exam, make sure to find out where your exam center is, and how to get there.
 Leave yourself plenty of time so that you do not arrive late.
 Don’t forget to set your alarm if you have a morning exam.